daniel-sj-hong/weather-app/README.md

 - npm
 - Open Weather Map API

+## Currently Working on
+- User can search for the weather and forecast through a city search rather than zip code.

 ## Future Features
 - Make app mobile reponsive.
-- User can search for the weather and forecast through a city search rather than zip code.
 - Geolocation.
 By asking for permission for user location, the app will auto generate the weather and forecast for user's location
 - Fahrenheit to celsius switcher.
 - Deployment.